SERVIR-Amazonia/guyana-training/gee-mangrove/gather-data.md

 # Image Compositing

 We've now got an `ImageCollection` consisting of multiple Landsat missions that captured data in our desired date range.
 To train a mangrove classification model, we'll reduce the size of our input data by making a composite of the `ImageCollection`.
 Let's make a median composite for this demonstration and clip it to our AOI.
+Also, let's add in our DEM and SAR data to this composite.

 *Note:*  At a given pixel in your composite, if every single image in your `ImageCollection` was masked in that location (due to preprocessing in our case), then the composite will also be masked there.
 This can be remedied by more nuanced preprocessing algorithms and filters for the `ImageCollection`, but is beyond the scope of this demonstration.